alex-orkuma/cybercog/content/post/using-ansible-to-manage-two-aws-ubuntu-servers.md

 * **Play**: provisioning executed from start to finish is called a _play_.
 * **Facts**: global variables containing information about the system, like network interfaces or operating system.
 * **Handlers**: used to trigger service status changes, like restarting or reloading a service.

+  Now let’s have a look at a playbook that will automate the installation of an Apache webserver within an Ubuntu 18.04 system.